Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 There are four models of Life Scope PT (BSM-1700) transport monitor to select from.
 The alternative AY-663P Input Unit can be substituted with AY-653P Input Unit using Nellcor OxiMax algorithm or AY-633P Input Unit using Masimo SET algorithm as a choice for users.

-The Core Unit is the new name for the usual main unit, the name update is because this time an independent PC unit is part of the Core Unit.
-The PC unit is the piece of addition that makes it possible for Life Scope G9 bedside monitor to have web browsing capability, the first time ever for a Nihon Kohden Life Scope bedside monitor!
+The Core Unit is the new name for the usual main unit, the name update is because this time a completely independent PC unit is enclosed in the main unit.
+The independent PC unit is a wonderful piece of addition that makes it possible for Life Scope G9 bedside monitor to have web browsing capability, the first time ever for a Nihon Kohden Life Scope bedside monitor!

 Other than the Core Unit being new, the rest of the items mentioned above are all existing hardware initially designed for Life Scope TR (BSM-6000 series) bedside monitors.
 A sense of history is necessary to understand the shallowness of Life Scope G9 bedside monitor design.

-Life Scope G9 Bedside Monitor being the first NIHON KOHDEN patient monitor ever to be equipped with a web browser revealed underlying weakness in product development capability
+Life Scope G9 Bedside Monitor being the first NIHON KOHDEN patient monitor ever to be equipped with a web browser revealed the sheer weakness in product development capability against competition

 Before Life Scope G9 (CSM-1901), None of the Life Scope patient monitors (including Central Monitors) had ever been able to access external servers for images of Ultrasound, CT, MRI, Laboratory test results, clinical decision support etc. These servers usually utilize portal technology for access and a patient monitor needs a web browser as well as an additional non-realtime network path to access them for services.

-NIHON KOHDEN was finally able to introduce the first monitor with built-in web browsing capability after learning from Singapore subsidiary office the trick Philips uses to restart a hanged PC Central Monitor.
-NIHON KOHDEN is using a PC for the first time in the Life Scope G9 bedside monitor, so system stability is a top concern.
-To have peace of mind, the PC unit is a stand-alone and not integrated into the monitoring block in G9; the cue from Philips is to use the monitoring block to keep an eye on the PC Unit and reset it when it hangs or freezes.
+NIHON KOHDEN had never been confident enough to use a PC in a monitor because of stability concern.
+The opportunity came after learning from a subsidiary office the trick Philips uses to restart a hanged PC Central Monitor.
+So, for the first time in Life Scope G9 bedside monitor, a standalone PC unit was included but not integrated into the monitoring block.
+Instead, the monitoring block keeps an eye on the PC Unit and resets it when it hangs or freezes.
 The independent PC unit is the reason for the Core Unit's large physical size.
+The same mechanism can be used on a panel PC instead of such as a big PC block, as is the case for Life Scope G5 bedside monitor (replacing the Life Scope TR bedside monitor).

-Why does NIHON KOHDEN take so long to release a patient monitor with a web browser?
+NIHON KOHDEN took a long time to release a patient monitor with a web browser

 An old slide of Philips introducing the (long-discontinued) IntelliVue MP20/ MP30 patient monitors should make clear our point.